FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 {% endraw %}

-This is a template that has placeholders for the dump of the raw user information, as well as the user consents.
+This is a template that has placeholders for the dump of the raw user information and the user consents.

 There is also a link for the user to update their information on FusionAuth, using the custom self-service form created earlier.
 To update the value for `<YOUR_FUSIONAUTH_ACCOUNT_LINK>`, navigate to Applications in FusionAuth.
 Click the "View" button next to your application, and scroll down to the "Account URL" value.
-Copy the url, and replace `<YOUR_FUSIONAUTH_ACCOUNT_LINK>` in the code above with it.
+Copy the URL and replace `<YOUR_FUSIONAUTH_ACCOUNT_LINK>` in the code above with it.

-Now, we need to secure the route to this profile page to users that are authenticated.
+Now we need to secure the route to this profile page for users that are authenticated.
 To help with that, we'll use the [`connect-ensure-login`](https://github.com/jaredhanson/connect-ensure-login) middleware we installed earlier.
 Update the `users` route in the `app.js` file from:

 ```js
 app.use('/users', usersRouter);